Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 aws.transcribe.languages=${AWS_TRANSCRIBE_LANGUAGES}
 ```

-For increased accuracy with language identification, enter a list of the languages (comma-separated) that are spoken in your file in AWS_TRANSCRIBE_LANGUAGES.
-For example, if you’re confident your media file is either in US English, US Spanish, or French, provide the following in AWS_TRANSCRIBE_LANGUAGES: en-US,es-US,fr-FR
+For increased accuracy with language identification, enter a list of comma-seperated languages that are spoken in your file in `AWS_TRANSCRIBE_LANGUAGES`.
+For example, if you’re confident your media file is either in US English, US Spanish, or French, provide the following in the `AWS_TRANSCRIBE_LANGUAGES` file: en-US,es-US,fr-FR

-As the connector uses a stream mechanism to send/receive information between AAE and the connector, the following property is used to identify the connector:
+The connector uses a stream mechanism to send and receive information it and AAE.
+The following property is used to identify the connector:

 ```bash
 spring.cloud.stream.bindings.transcribeConnectorConsumer.destination=transcribe.TRANSCRIBE
 ```

-The connector also needs connection to Alfresco in order to get the file containing the audio or video to be transcribed, so the url to the Alfresco instance and the credentials should be set in the following variables.
+The connector requires a connection to Alfresco in order to obtain the file containing the audio or video to be transcribed.
+This is achieved by setting the url to the Alfresco instance and user credentials using the following variables:

 ```bash
 alfresco.identity.service.tokenUrl=${ALFRESCO_IDENTITY_SERVICE_AUTH_SERVER_URL}